 Municipal and community buildings Municipal and community buildings

-Available funding: Outline the design of a proposed new high-efficiency municipal or community building.
+Funding to outline the design of a proposed new high-efficiency municipal building.

 Maximum Award